Vortex Dynamics During Pinch-off of Micro-Droplets: Introduction

+One of the primary areas benefiting from the present study involves cell encapsulation, manipulation and screening \citep{Ma, Ma2015_a, Vagner} using a micro-droplet framework that essentially requires understanding the vorticity dynamics well.
+The topic that needs attention and forms the main focus of the present work, is how the vorticity field inside the droplet and in the remnant ligament evolves during post pinch-off.
+In particular, how does the stress field evolve spatially and temporally?
+Most of the studies concerning the pinch-off dynamics exclude the inner flow dynamics that forms the main theme of the present work.
+Finally, an attempt is made towards generalization by developing scaling laws that to date are missing, likely due to the involvement of large number of geometric and flow parameters \citep{Baroud}.

 We discuss experimental findings on vortex dynamics for pre, post and during the pinch-off process for a flow focusing device that is one of the most widely used droplet generator \citep{Moragues2023}, to shed light on the shear and elongational stresses developed due to different vortical structures.
 Droplet generation for a range of capillary number ($Ca_\mathrm c$ = $\mu_{\mathrm c}u_\mathrm {c}/\sigma$, where subscripts \textit{c} denote properties for continuous fluid and subscript \textit{d} denotes for dispersed fluid, $\mu$ the dynamic viscosity, \textit{u} the velocity and $\sigma$ the surface tension) from 0.008 to 0.02 for a viscosity ratio ($\nu_{d}/\nu _c$, $\nu$ being the kinematic viscosity) of 0.02 is investigated.
-We present most of the data corresponding to the parameter $\lambda$, defined as the ratio of flow rates, $Q_\mathrm {c}$ to $Q_\mathrm {d}$, which is varied from 4 to 12 by varying $Q_\mathrm {c}$.
+We present most of our data in terms of the parameter $\varphi$, defined as the ratio of flow rates, $Q_\mathrm {c}$ to $Q_\mathrm {d}$, which is varied from 4 to 10 (except for droplet diameter data, that has been presented for a range of 4 till 12) by varying $Q_\mathrm {c}$.
 We investigate one cycle of droplet generation starting from a pinch-off until the next pinch-off.
-As the pinch-off occurs, it results in a post pinch-off vortex in the droplet, and a vortex in the retracting ligament, as shown in figure~\ref{fig:1}(b).
-Once the retraction of interface stops, the advancing ligament also exhibits a vortex (figure~\ref{fig:1}(b)).
-We do not discuss the steady-state condition of the droplet that occurs post pinch-off and once the droplet reaches its final shape.
+When the pinch-off occurs, it results in a post pinch-off vortex in the droplet, and a vortex in the retracting ligament, as shown in figure~\ref{fig:1}.
+Once the retraction of the interface stops, the advancing ligament also exhibits a vortex.
+We do not discuss the steady-state condition of the droplet that occurs post pinch-off and once the droplet reaches its final shape and relative velocity.

 The paper is organized as follows: Section II contains details about the experimental setup and measurements, section III discusses the results about the droplet formation physics and its characterization, followed by pre and post pinch-off vortex and stress dynamics.
 Finally, conclusions of the study are presented in section IV.